apache/mesos/docs/configuration.md

       --disable-python-dependency-install
     </td>
     <td>
-      when the python packages are installed during make install, no external dependencies are downloaded or installed
+      When the python packages are installed during make install, no external dependencies will be downloaded or installed.
     </td>
   </tr>
 </table>